You have more control over

 So what do I actually do for sleep, exercise, and diet to get here?

-As of October 2025, these are the habits I live by to slow age-related decline:
+As of October 2025, these are the habits I follow to support healthy aging and slow age-related decline:

 Sleep & Circadian Rhythm